 Certaldo is a lovely hamlet in Tuscany, halfway between Florence and Siena, that offers an enchanting medieval atmosphere and provides a refreshing escape from the tourist crowds filling the more popular attractions nearby.

-On a recent trip to Pisa I decided to make a little detour to explore Certaldo, a pretty village close to San Gimignano and surrounded by splendid rolling hills, vineyards and olive groves of Valdelsa.
+On a recent trip to Pisa, I decided to make a little detour to explore Certaldo, a pretty village close to San Gimignano and surrounded by splendid rolling hills, vineyards and olive groves of Valdelsa.
 Certaldo place is mostly famous for being the birthplace of the XIV-century Italian writer Giovanni Boccaccio and for the production of a special variety of red onion that the Slow Food Foundation has decided to preserve with a presidium.

 The perfectly preserved old town is surrounded by thick defensive walls and, unlike most Italian villages, it has no main square due to the shape of the hill where it was built.
-Instead, there is a long street called Via Boccaccio, which serves as the public meeting place and hosts all the key sights.
+Instead, there is a long street called Via Boccaccio, which serves as a public meeting place and hosts all the key sights.

 You won’t need much time to get around Certaldo Alto, but I’m sure that its many pretty corners and alleys will literally make you stand in awe.
 Here’s what you’ll see:

 This is the house where Boccaccio spent the last years of his life.
-The building was completely destroyed during the Second World War, but was faithfully restored and turned into a museum.
+The building was completely destroyed during the Second World War but was faithfully restored and turned into a museum.
 The heart of the house is the library on the first floor, that contains about 3,500 books about Boccaccio, including some precious editions of his masterpiece, the Decameron.

 Also on the first floor is a large fresco of Boccaccio realized by Pietro Benvenuti in the XIX century.
 Not to be missed is the terrace at the top of the tower, from which you can enjoy some spectacular views over the town and the surrounding countryside.